Skip to content

 Hook Discovery

-Hooks are automatically discovered from three directories (in order of precedence):
+Hooks are automatically discovered from these directories, in order of increasing override precedence:

 Managed hook directories can be either a single hook or a hook pack (package directory).